"There's no business like show business, like no business I know..."

 Examples on the fence

-Catherine Zeta-Jones made a major splash with her Fanservice-y role in The Mask Of Zorro, and instantly became a household name (internationally, anyway - she had already been fairly well-known for a while in the UK).
+- Catherine Zeta-Jones made a major splash with her Fanservice-y role in The Mask of Zorro, and instantly became a household name (internationally, anyway - she had already been fairly well-known for a while in the UK).
 Unfortunately, before she could get much work, she hooked up with Michael Douglas and practically vanished for years, only making the occasional movie like Chicago (for which she won an Oscar).
-She's still a name, but she could have been as A-List as anybody given enough of a push.
+She doesn't seem to mind her current obscurity, but she could have been as A-List as anybody given enough of a push.

-Orlando Bloom appeared in The Lord of the Rings and Pirates of the Caribbean trilogies and was one of the biggest stars of the early-mid '00s.
+- Orlando Bloom appeared in The Lord of the Rings and Pirates of the Caribbean trilogies and was one of the biggest stars of the early-mid '00s.
 Since then, his career has suffered several hits, including critical thrashing and Hype Backlash, but he works steadily in highly regarded (if small) productions, for which he is finally starting to receive positive attention from the critics.
 His career appears to be thriving, but it's doubtful it will reach its former stratospheric heights.
-By all accounts, this seems to be his intention (he reportedly turned down Jake Gyllenhaal's role in Prince of Persia: The Sands of Time).note It seems fairly obvious that the role was written with him in mind and that Gyllenhaal was basically told "act as much like Orlando Bloom as possible."
-So he isn't wholly out of the loop...
+By all accounts, this seems to be his intention (he reportedly turned down Jake Gyllenhaal's role in Prince of Persia: The Sands of Time).note

-After a long string of appearances in failed pilots and short-lived series, Adrianne Palicki finally broke through the mainstream when she took the role of Tyra Landry in Friday Night Lights, which received significant critical and commercial acclaim.
-However, her roles after the series ended have been weak at best - she starred in the FOX flop Lone Star (cancelled after two episodes) and had the title role in a pilot for a Wonder Woman reboot, which wasn't picked up and was trashed by critics and fans.
+- After a long string of appearances in failed pilots and short-lived series, Adrianne Palicki finally broke through the mainstream when she took the role of Tyra Landry in Friday Night Lights, which received significant critical and commercial acclaim.
+However, her roles after the series ended have been weak at best - she starred in the FOX flop Lone Star (cancelled after two episodes) and had the title role in the Wonder Woman 2011 Pilot, which wasn't picked up and was trashed by critics and fans.
 The Red Dawn 2012 remake was similarly torn apart by critics and bombed in theatres (32.5 million box office against a 65 million dollar budget), with Palicki's presence in the film barely getting a mention from most critics and viewers.
 At this point, it seems that any hope she has for a real career rest on G.I.
 Joe: Retaliation.

 Too early to call